SlicerDMRI/SupWMA/README.md

 ## License

-The contents of this repository are released under an [MIT](LICENSE) license.
+The contents of this repository are released under an [Slicer](LICENSE) license.

 ## Dependencies: